luxury Inca Trail

 What Luxury Link has to say about Inca Trail to Machu Picchu.

-If your time is limited, consider our 11-night Inca Trail to Machu Picchu, which omits the day to explore Cuzco on your own.
+If your time is limited, consider our 11-night Inca Trail to Machu Picchu, which omits the second day in Cuzco.

 Facade, La Iglesia y Convento de San Francisco, Lima.